-As you know, I spend a lot of time practicing the Montessori philosophy and teaching kids independence and self-reliance is an important part of the Montessori method.
-By the time kids are 4 years old, they are able to do most chores independently (within their physical and mental capabilities).
+As you know, I spend a lot of time practicing the Montessori philosophy, and teaching kids independence and self-reliance is essential to the Montessori method.
+By the time kids are four years old, they can do most chores independently (within their physical and mental capabilities).

 So, if you want your preschooler to start earning his/her keep, start training them young!
-Making chores fun is the key step to getting toddlers to want to help!
+Making chores fun is crucial to getting toddlers to want to help!

 Room by Room Chores for Toddlers